“Don’t envy what people have, emulate what they did to have it.” — Tim Fargo

 - Model the feelings too.
 I particularly like the fact that Hill called out that it’s more than just modeling action, it’s modeling the feeling.
 If you just go through the motions, it’s not the same as being in the same state of mind or feeling your way through.

-The Next Best Thing to Being Truly Great, is Emulate the Great
+Emulate the Great is the Next Best Thing to Being Truly Great

-Hill writes that the next best thing to being great, is emulating it:
+The next best thing to being great, is emulating it.

 “Experience has taught me that the next best thing to being truly great is to emulate the great, by feeling and action, as nearly as possible.”